-Join biological anthropologist, author and TV presenter Alice Roberts as she brings our evolutionary story to life and asks challenging questions about the future.
+Join biological anthropologist, author and TV presenter Alice Roberts, and genetics expert Aoife McLysaght, as they bring our evolutionary story to life and asks challenging questions about the future.

 You share 99.4% of your genes with your neighbour, 98.7% with a chimp, and even 44% with a fruit fly – yet you are also entirely unique – there is nobody else quite like you.
-In this year’s CHRISTMAS LECTURES, Professor Alice Roberts takes us on a journey to answer this most fundamental question: Who Am I?
+In this year’s CHRISTMAS LECTURES, Professor Alice Roberts, and genetics expert Aoife McLysaght, take us on a journey to answer this most fundamental question: Who Am I?

 We humans tend to view ourselves as separate from the natural world, a special creation even, but we’re far more closely related to the rest of the animal kingdom than you might imagine.
-From how our limbs evolved from fins, to the colour of our eyes, Alice investigates our fascinating evolutionary story to reveal how we became who we are today.
+From how our limbs evolved from fins, to the colour of our eyes, Alice and Aoife investigate our fascinating evolutionary story to reveal how we became who we are today.

-In lecture one Alice explores our animal family, meeting our distant cousins – from fish to fruit flies – unearthing clues to our evolutionary past and revealing surprising similarities as she discovers our true place in the tree of life.
+In lecture one we explore our animal family, meeting our distant cousins – from fish to fruit flies – unearthing clues to our evolutionary past and revealing surprising similarities as she discovers our true place in the tree of life.

-And in lecture three, Alice explores how the interplay between genetic variation and the environment makes us all different – even identical twins.
+And in lecture three, we see how the interplay between genetic variation and the environment makes us all different – even identical twins.
 We’ll interrogate emerging genetic technologies – from fixing gene errors to personalised medicine – and ask how far we should go with genetic testing.

-In all Alice will bring our evolutionary story to life, taking viewers on an immersive voyage through our shared evolutionary past and asking challenging ethical questions about what the future holds.
+In all the 2018 CHRISTMAS LECTURES will bring our evolutionary story to life, taking viewers on an immersive voyage through our shared evolutionary past and asking challenging ethical questions about what the future holds.

 This is the story of us – our past and our future – in all its deep-rooted, diverse, and surprising glory.